andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 ![Image](sixthss)

-**Third Step:** You can try inputting the following commands into the terminal and seeing that you get:
+**Third Step:** Using the terminal, You can try inputting the following commands into the terminal and seeing that you get.
+They all do different things:

 `cd ~`